Fabric certification information

-In addition to contacting the manufacturers of many of our fabric ranges we have also had some of the unbraded products we sell independently tested ourselves and are making these results freely available for you to use when you are self-certifying.
+In addition to contacting the manufacturers of many of our fabric ranges, we have also had some of the unbranded products we sell independently tested ourselves and are making these results freely available for you to use when you are self-certifying.

-Please remember it’s not the fabrics we sell that have the CE Mark, but the products that you manufacture that require it.
+Please remember it’s not all of the fabrics that we sell have the CE Mark, but the products that you manufacture that require it.
 If the manufacturer you want is flagged as “Awaiting Information” it means that we have contacted them and have yet to receive a response.

 Cuddlesoft : The cuddlesoft fabric we sell is unbranded plush fabric and the range is unique to Plush Addict.
 We took the decision to have these fabrics tested ourselves to EN71 & EN73 standard and they passed, the certificate can be seen here.